Forescout/eyeExtend-Connect/Infoblox/README.md

 # Forescout
-eyeExtend Connect Infoblox App README.md Version: 1.0.1
+eyeExtend Connect Infoblox App README.md Version: 1.0.2

 ## Configuration Guide
+**Version 1.0.2**
+- Added Infoblox MAC Address and DHCP Hostname properties, along with configuration option to normalise MAC by removing " : "
+- Added option to disable Inbound API
+- Updated authentication mechanism to use token for subsequent requests

 **Version 1.0.1**
 - Updated error handling to provide more detail for network failure errors
 - Modified Test Query to avoid 400 error when response is too large